Most Disney-Pixar flicks have some sort of underlying message.

 District 9 has plenty of messages about racism: Refugees and minorities deserve respect, racism is bad, the Apartheid is monstrous, and racist people are capable of finding enough humanity within themselves to find redemption (which is a rare anvil to drop, indeed, as some viewers treat bigotry as a Moral Event Horizon on its own and become angry when such characters redeem themselves).

 Dr. Strangelove showed us that the "arms race" may as well be a bunch of sexually-frustrated men trying to outdo each other.
 And for that matter, the "missile gap" is about as silly as a "Doomsday Gap" or a "Mineshaft Gap."
+It also shows that once a nuclear war starts, there is no way to stop it.

 The movie Fail Safe is the serious version of Dr. Strangelove, and actually depicts the horror of a nuclear attack, as it has both Moscow and New York City getting blown-up.